The Circuit Map Becomes the Variance Problem

 Governance Standard

-Any circuit-discovery claim used in an audit should publish a variance card: model and version, task, prompt templates, sample source, resampling procedure, edge-scoring method, graph-size rule, faithfulness metric, population score, sample-wise score distribution, template-transfer tests, sparsity assumptions, and known failure cases.
+Any circuit-discovery claim used in an audit should publish a variance card: model and version, tokenizer, task, clean and corrupted prompt construction, prompt templates, sample source, sample count, random seeds, resampling procedure, edge-scoring method, graph-size rule, threshold rule, faithfulness metric, population score, sample-wise score distribution, denominator diagnostics, template-transfer tests, sparsity assumptions, code or commit where available, compute budget, and known failure cases.

 The claim should also state its steering scope.
 "This circuit is stable across these templates and batches" is useful.
 "This is the task circuit" is usually too broad.
 If a method is used for control, the test set must include withheld templates, not only more samples from familiar wording.